barr-israel/barrcodes/content/posts/1brc_part1/index.md

 And using it as the key to the hash map.
 Not using all the bytes could increase the collision rate in the hash map, but the station names are varied enough that almost no pair of stations share the same first 8 bytes.
 This takes the run time down to **47 seconds**.

-There is no point to hash less than 8 bytes at a time because every smaller size will just get automatically extended to 8 bytes if it is smaller, before the hashing(in the default hasher and many other hashers).
+There is no point in hashing less than 8 bytes at a time because every smaller size will just get automatically extended to 8 bytes if it is smaller, before the hashing(in the default hasher and many other hashers).

 ### Hashing Faster